 Lead Organizations and their community partners will receive upfront cooperative agreement funding, financial flexibilities through a predictable capitated payment amount (CPA) for Participant Hospitals in a community, and operational and regulatory flexibilities.

-The 15 Community Lead Organizations are critical to the success of the Model because they will coordinate efforts across the community to ensure that access to care is maintained and that the needs of various stakeholders are understood and accounted for in the transformation plan.
+The four Lead Organizations are critical to the success of the Model because they will coordinate efforts across the community to ensure that access to care is maintained and that the needs of various stakeholders are understood and accounted for in the transformation plan.
 Lead Organizations are responsible for managing cooperative agreement funding, recruiting Participant Hospitals, engaging the state Medicaid agency, establishing relationships with other aligned payers, convening the Advisory Council, and ensuring compliance with Model requirements.
 Ultimately, the Lead Organization will oversee the execution and coordination of a Transformation Plan that outlines the health care delivery redesign strategy for the Community.

 ACO Transformation Track